Revegetation

 Synoum glandulosum

-Syzigium australe
+Syzygium australe

-It is much much easier to encourage what is already there than start from scratch, then all you might want to do is a bit of redistribution, which I've done with Native Daphne (Hymenosporum flavum) which is extremely common in places or replanting amongst what you already have, I started with White Beech (Gmelina leichhardtii), now I'm doing Port Jackson Fig (Ficus rubiginosa) and Moreton Bay Fig (Ficus macrophylla).
+It is much much easier to encourage what is already there than start from scratch, then all you might want to do is a bit of redistribution, which I've done with Native Daphne (Hymenosporum flavum) which is extremely common in places or replanting amongst what you already have, I started with White Beech (Gmelina leichhardtii), and then I did some Port Jackson Fig (Ficus rubiginosa) and Moreton Bay Fig (Ficus macrophylla).
 The White Beech came from further up the valley, the Port jackson figs came from across the other side of the valley, the Moreton Bay Figs came from Wingham.
 The parents in all cases were very mature specimens.
 The figs came from perhaps 10 fruits in total each, hundreds of seedlings!
 My next propagation efforts will be Sassafras and possibly Coachwood, though the latter may be appearing with reasonable regularity, I haven't identified the seedlings appearing with any certainty yet, perhaps I'll be more certain by next summer.

 Many species don't occur where our privet infestations are, or only reappear after the privet is gone, or maybe only inside privet regrowth, they just needed that extra little bit of light to get started.
 Generally anything that is not privet is most probably what you want to keep.
 Being especially careful around Guioa semiglauca, a seedling Guioa looks just like a seedling privet to the unwary.
-It also does not include those inside privet we find well beyond the seedling stage, eg Muellers Walnut (Endiandra muelleri) or White Birch (Schizomeria ovata), I haven't identified either species as seedlings yet.

 Emmenosperma alphitonioides